 Sunny slope?

 Every commercial property has hardscape.
-When installing or replacing yours, think permeable materials instead of concrete, Russell suggests.
+To prevent erosion, when installing or replacing your hardscape, think permeable materials instead of concrete, Russell suggests.
 Bricks, flagstones or stones set in sand work great for patios or walkways.

 Gravel, crushed stone or permeable pavers are good bets for driveways.